jpthiele/dealii-Wiki/MacOSX.md

 <!-- No auto-Table of Contents support! -->

+If you are running one of the newer ARM devices (M1, M2, etc.), please see https://github.com/dealii/dealii/wiki/Apple-ARM-M1-OSX instead.
+If you are using an Intel laptop, please read on.

 ## Installing the prepacked image file

 The easiest way to install dealII on Mac OS X is by downloading the prepackaged `.dmg` file from the download page.
 Simply download and drag the `deal.II.app` to the `/Applications/` folder.